Get the Marcus mobile banking app

 As we mentioned earlier, even if your new company offers a 401(k) – and not all companies do – you might have to wait a while before you can start contributing.
 Depending on your company’s plan, the wait could be as long as a year!
 And a year is a long time to have your retirement dollars sitting on the sidelines.

 This is where opening an IRA could be helpful.
 An IRA allows you to keep stashing money away for retirement while you’re waiting to participate in your new company’s 401(k).
 In other words, it can help keep you on track towards your wealth-building goals.

 Yes, you can sign up for an account through an IRA provider like a bank or brokerage firm.
 Once you set up the account, you can begin contributing almost immediately.
 And you can keep going until you hit the annual contribution limit (which is determined by the IRS each year).
-In 2020 (and 2021), you can sock away up to $6,000 (or $7,000 if you’re age 50 or older) between all of your traditional and Roth IRAs.
+For 2021 and 2022, you can sock away up to $6,000 (or $7,000 if you’re age 50 or older) between all of your traditional and Roth IRAs.

 Not sure whether to open up a traditional or Roth IRA?
 (Or perhaps, both?)
 Check out our article on the topic here, which walks you through some of the key differences between the two.